Indian Economy / Development Planning

 The period of ninth Five Year Plan was during 1997-2002.
 During this Plan, the programme of Basic Minimum Services came into existence similar to MNP.
 The concept of Self Help Groups came into existence.
 It was not a successful plan because of shortfall in GDP growth rate and continuous degradation of fiscal situation.

 The period of tenth Five Year Plan was during 2002-07.
-The objective was growth with equity and stability.
+The objective of this 5 year plan was growth with equity and stability.
 Launching of Mahatma Gandhi National Rural Employment Guarantee Scheme took place to generate employment in unorganized sector.
 The performance of the Indian economy was not satisfactory because GDP growth rate, savings rate and investment rate fell short of the target.

 The period of eleventh Five Year Plan was during 2007-12.
 The objective was economic reforms with human face.
 GDP growth rate was targeted at 8.1% but only 7.9% growth rate was achieved.

-The period of twelfth Five Year Plan was during 2012-17.
+The period of 12th Five Year Plan was during 2012-17.
 The objective was faster, more inclusive and sustainable growth.
 The GDP target was fixed at 8%.
-The status of the twelfth Five Year Plan is in question because of the termination of the Planning Commission.
+This is the last 5 year plan as the status of the twelfth Five Year Plan is in question because of the termination of the Planning Commission.